aetperf/aetperf.github.io/_posts/2023-12-11-A-Transit-graph-for-static-macro-assignment.md

 ## Transit graph in AequilibraE

-A few more edge types have been introduced into the graph creation part of [AequilibraE](http://www.aequilibrae.com/python/latest/).
-We may differentiate:
+The graph creation process in [AequilibraE](http://www.aequilibrae.com/python/latest/) incorporates several edge types to capture the nuances of transit networks.
+Notable distinctions include:

+**Connectors :**
-- the connectors directed from OD nodes to the network (*access connectors*) from the ones in the opposite direction (*egress connectors*),
+- *access connectors* directed from od nodes to the network
+- *egress connectors* directed from the network to the od nodes

+**Transfer edges :**
-- the transfer edges connecting lines within the same stop (*inner transfer*) from the ones connecting lines between distinct stops from the same station (*outer transfer*),
+- *inner transfer*: Connect lines within the same stop
+- *outer transfer*: Connect lines between distinct stops within the same station
-- the *origin* and *destination* nodes

-This might be changed with the following boolean parameters:
+**Origin and Destination Nodes :**
+- *origin* nodes: represent the starting point of passenger trips
+- *destination* nodes: represent the end point of passenger trips

+Users can customize these features using boolean parameters:
 - `with_walking_edges`: create walking edges between the stops of a station
 - `with_inner_stop_transfers`: create transfer edges between lines of a stop
 - `with_outer_stop_transfers`: create transfer edges between lines of different stops of a station
 - `blocking_centroid_flow`: duplicate OD nodes into unconnected origin and destination nodes in order to block centroid flows.
 Flows starts from an origin node and ends at a destination node.
-It is not possible to use an egress connector followed by an access connector in a middle of a trip.
+It is not possible to use an egress connector followed by an access connector in the middle of a trip.

 Note that during the assignment, if passengers have the choice between a transfer edge or a walking edge for a line change, they will always be assigned to the transfer edge.